-When implementing an income approach, the previously described methodology mainly serves as a consistency check for the business plan, compared to its peers (considering a similar level of risk embedded in the forecasts).
-Thanks to this analysis, a risk premium may also be contemplated and calibrated (see previous chapter).
+When using an income approach, the previously described methodology can act as a check on the assumptions contained in the business plan when compared to its peers (considering a similar level of risk embedded in the forecasts).
+Thanks to this analysis, a risk premium can also be assessed.).
 However, some residual risks may need to be tackled: they will be discussed below in this chapter.